Chart Color Schemes

 Penrith lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Penrith's population, as of November 2025, is approximately 20,362.
-This figure represents a growth of 2,396 people since the 2021 Census, which recorded a population of 17,966.
-The increase is inferred from an estimated resident population of 19,882 in June 2024 and an additional 715 validated new addresses since the Census date.
-This results in a population density of 1,959 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Penrith's growth rate of 13.3% since the 2021 census exceeds both the SA4 region (5.5%) and the state level, indicating its status as a growth leader in the region.
+This figure represents an increase of 2,396 people since the 2021 Census, which recorded a population of 17,966.
+The growth is inferred from the estimated resident population of 19,882 in June 2024 and an additional 715 validated new addresses since the Census date.
+This results in a population density ratio of 1,959 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Penrith's growth rate of 13.3% since the 2021 census exceeded both the SA4 region (5.5%) and the state level, positioning it as a growth leader in the area.
 Interstate migration contributed approximately 67.4% of overall population gains during recent periods.

 Frequently Asked Questions - Population